makeITyourway/borg_wrapper/scripts/README.md

-# OPTIONAL SCRIPTS TO USE FOR BORG_WRAPPER
+# OPTIONAL SCRIPTS TO USE FOR makeITyourway's BORG_WRAPPER

 ## cronrunner.borg_wrapper.sample.sh
 A Wrapper that ensures, all your backups are startet right after another.
 This ensures, Backups are running in the shortest period of time.